gmberton/image-matching-models/README.md

 ## TODO list

-1. Let's use Path instead of os.path
-2. Rename `score` to `num_inliers` (if we are sure that it's only inliers for every methods)
-3. Avoid inconsistencies (like dust3r->duster, rotation-steerers->Steerers, se2-loftr->Se2_LoFTR, image-matching-toolbox->imatch-toolbox)
-4. Clean the code for release
 5. Clean the README for release, add more examples in assets, we could use one example of outdoor buildings, one indoor, and one satellite
 6. Remove method-specific hyperparams like dedode_thresh, lowethresh, loftr_config, steerer_type (or find a better way to use them?)
 7. Remove Se2-LoFTR (or use a separate branch for it)
-8. Do we think people could benefit by returning more data than only `score, fm, mkpts0, mkpts1`?
+8. Do we think people could benefit by returning more data than only `num_inliers, fm, mkpts0, mkpts1`?
 If yes, we could return more data (e.g. some methods might return `kpts0, kpts1`)

 ## Longer term TODO list